 De la Torre serves at the Board of the Penumbra Foundation, NY, a non-profit organization that brings together the Art and Science of Photography through education, research, public and residency programs.

-She has held artist residencies at the The Getty Research Institute, Los Angeles; Cité Internationale des Arts, Paris; NYU Tisch School of the Arts; Artpace, San Antonio, curated by Monica Espinel.
+She has held artist residencies at the The Getty Research Institute, Los Angeles; Cité Internationale des Arts, Paris; NYU Tisch School of the Arts; Artpace, San Antonio, selected by Monica Espinel.
 She has given artist lectures at Columbia University; The Getty Research Institute; University of London; The International Center of Photography; The Institute of Fine Arts, New York University; Parsons, The New School; The School of Visual Arts; The SMFA, Tufts University; Carnegie Mellon University; Hunter College; The Americas Society; El Museo del Barrio; Penumbra Foundation; Scripps College; Syracuse University; Phoenix Art Museum; Museo de Arte Moderno, Mexico; Center for Contemporary Studies, University of Barcelona; Museo de Arte de Lima, MALBA Museum, Argentina and a keynote lecture at CSU, San Bernardino, California, among others.
 De la Torre’s work is part of the MIT Student Lending Art Program from their permanent collection, and it is also part of the International Center for the Arts of the Americas, ICAA, Documents of Latin American and Latino Art at the Museum of Fine Arts, Houston.

 She lives and works in New York.